tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I added some new features to my repository of math algorithms.

 **Thoughts**: It's very nice to use the libraries of Python.
 Numpy, sympy, scipy and matplotlib makes easy to do the algorithms.

+### Day 27 June 09, 2020

+**Today's Progress**: Today I made an algorithm to solve optimization problems using lagrange multiplier.
+It was very difficult because I had to read very deeply the documentation of scipy.optimize to understand how the library works.

+**Thoughts**: Read the documentation of the libraries that I'm using to this project is very important, and helps me to be a better programmer.